 For all books in the series, timing is critical.
 It is our goal to provide a superior author experience for those working with ACM Books and doing so requires expeditious decision making on both sides to move from initial proposal, to review and acceptance, to contract, and finally to the manuscript development phase within approximately one month's time.

-The subject area editor and a representative from ACM Books are available to work with the author throughout the development process, and during that time authors may also communicate with the compositor, either a LaTeX Guru or Word expert, or ACM Books' copyediting chief, as needed.
+The subject area editor and a representative from ACM Books are available to work with the author throughout the development process.

 One goal for this period is to select a small team of reviewers for the manuscript.
 Reviews will be arranged for well in advance of the manuscript's completion, whenever possible, in order to reserve time with the reviewers to avoid potential delays to the publication process.